Several unique opportunties are available to INI students, as described in the scholarship and fellowship information below.

-Incoming U.S. students in the INI's (MSISTM) or the Pittsburgh-Silicon Valley Master of Science in Information Technology - Information Security (MSIT-IS) program may be eligible to participate in the Scholarship for Service program, which provides full financial assistance to a few highly qualified applicants each year who express an interest and who satisfy all the requirements.
+Incoming U.S. students in information security may be eligible to participate in the Scholarship for Service program, which provides full financial assistance to a few highly qualified applicants each year who express an interest and who satisfy all the requirements.
 See our section for more information.

 Boeing, the world’s leading aerospace company, is dedicated to working with universities across the country to enhance curricula and recruit exceptional talent for employment. in the past, the Boeing Scholarship has awarded $5,000 to an INI student and granted $2,500 to the INI for curriculum enrichment.
 Students must be U.S. citizens.

 Cisco Systems is the worldwide leader in Internet networking technology and services and continues to show interest in INI students for their unique skill sets.
 Through the Cisco Scholarship, one INI student (U.S. citizen or international) receives a $5,000 award.